mbt-administrator/DemoSDK.Android/README.md

 Moreover, you can specify some optional parameters :

-- `useQualities(boolean computeQualities)` : the SDK computes the signal quality from the raw EEG signal acquired for every acquisition channel if `computesQualities` is set to `true`.
+- `useQualities()` * : the SDK computes the signal quality from the raw EEG signal acquired for every acquisition channel if you specify `computesQualities` .
 This computation is performed asynchronously in order not to congest the EEG flow.
 The computed qualities are associated to the raw EEG data in the `MbtEEGPacket` Object returned by the `onNewPackets` callback, and can be retrieved by calling `mbtEEGPackets.getQualities()`.
 This getter returns a list whose size is equal to the number of acquisition channels of the headset.
 For example, the Melomind headset has 2 channels, so the first value corresponds to the first channel (brain position P3) and the second value corresponds to the second channel (brain position P4).
-The signal quality is not computed if you do not specify `useQualities` in your `StreamConfig`builder or set `computeQualities` to `false`.
+The signal quality is not computed if you do not specify `useQualities` in your `StreamConfig` builder.
 - `setNotificationPeriod(int periodInMillis) ` : the SDK sends the acquired EEG data to the SDK every second by default.
 You can increase or decrease this notification period by setting the value of your choice to the `periodInMillis` parameter.
 This option can be useful to improve the accuracy of a real time acquisition.
 The minimum value is 200 milliseconds if the signal quality is not computed, and there is no maximum value.
 A notification period of 1000 milliseconds is required to compute the signal quality.
 If you do not specify any `setNotificationPeriod` in your `StreamConfig` builder, the default period (1 second) is used.

 *Note : This value is in milliseconds.*

-- `configureHeadset(DeviceConfig deviceConfig)` : you can configure the headset device filters, gain, MTU, and other parameters described below (cf Device Features).
-If you do not specify any `configureHeadset` in your `StreamConfig` builder, the default filter, gain and MTU are used.
+- `configureAcquisitionFromDeviceCommand(DeviceStreamingCommands... deviceCommands)` *: you can send commands to change the headset device notch filter, gain, MTU, or enable DC Offset and Triggers detection before starting the stream.
+You can send one or more commands by separating them with a comma in the method parameters.
+If you do not specify any `configureAcquisitionFromDeviceCommand` in your `StreamConfig` builder, the default filter, gain and MTU are used and DC offset, saturation and triggers are not detected.

 Here is a full example of streaming EEG data when a headset is connected :

 ```
-MbtClient client = MbtClient.getClientInstance();
+MbtClient sdkClient = MbtClient.getClientInstance();

 EegListener<BaseError> eegListener = new EegListener<BaseError>() {
             @Override